envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/19 - What does the pricing tier determine in an.md

 ========== Question ==========

-### What benefits does isolating an app into a separate App Service plan offer?
+### What does the pricing tier determine in an App Service plan?

 ========== Answer ==========

-It provides better performance and control over resources.
+It determines the features available to the apps and the pricing for the plan.

 ========== Id ==========
-28
+19

 ---